-AADM-486 Special Topics (3 Credits)
+AADM-486 Special Topics (1 - 3 Credits)

 Courses on topics of interest to arts administration students offered on the basis of need, interest, or timeliness.
 Prerequisites: as determined by the instructor.
 Restricted to students with junior standing or higher.
 May be repeated for credit.
-See registrar's office current class schedules Web page for specific semester description.
+For specific section description, click to the Section Details in VitNet.

-AADM-487 Experiential Learning: Internship (6 Credits)
+AADM-487 Experiential Learning: Internship (1 - 6 Credits)